kleverrobot/blog/_posts/learn-to-code.md

 ---

 Let’s get one thing out of way.
 I am not a software engineer.
 No one will ever pay me money to write code.
 Yet, I invested time in learning some coding languages.
 I’ve always known a bit of HTML and CSS, but lately I’ve been dabbling in javascript, python and others.
 I didn’t do this because I want to become a software engineer.
 I did it to level up my technical game.
-Knowing how applications are written and work will make you a better product manager.
+Knowing how applications are written and work will make you a better Product Manager.
 Here are some reasons why:

 ---